About Sequences

 Examples:

 • Retail — When a user becomes high risk for churn, send messages with increasing discounts to email, SMS, web, and app channels, to entice them back to your app or website.
-Channel coordination strategy: Fan OutA channel coordination strategy that targets a named user on all the channels they are opted in to, maximizing the chances they receive your message. .
+Channel coordination strategy: Fan OutA channel coordination strategy that targets a Named User on all the channels they are opted in to, maximizing the chances they receive your message..

 • Travel — When a user purchases a flight, send promotions for preferred seating and lounge passes to the channel where the user purchased the ticket (i.e., where the event originated from).
-Channel coordination strategy: Originating ChannelA channel coordination strategy that targets a named user on the channel that triggered the sequence. .
+Channel coordination strategy: Originating ChannelA channel coordination strategy that targets a Named User on the channel that triggered the Sequence..